veekaybee/veekaybee.github.io/_posts/2015-08-04-how-big-of-a-sample-size-do-you-need.md

-There are a couple of ways to get close to it in R, but I haven't found anything in the pwr library so far that only requires those three things: margin of error, cofidence level, and population.
+There are a couple of ways to get close to it in R, but I haven't found anything in the pwr library so far that only requires those three things: margin of error, confidence level, and population.
 I also haven't found anything in either SciPy or NumPy that does exactly this, although if I do, I'll be sure to change the post.

 ## Wrapping up